Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Multi-task Learning

 where $\mathbb{Q}_S$ is some probability measure on $(\mathbb{R}^p)^{\otimes \nsc}$ and $\nsc = \sum_{k \in S^c}n_k$.
 In unsupervised learning, we have no access to the true labels $\{\yk{k}_i\}_{i,k}$.
 To formalize the multi-task learning problem, we first introduce the parameter space for a single GMM:

-where $M_{\bmu}$, $c_w \in (0,1/2]$ and $c_{\bSigma}$ are some fixed positive constants.
-For simplicity, throughout the main text we assume these constants are fixed, hence we have suppressed the dependency on them in the notation $\overline{\Theta}$.
-To see how theoretical results (to be presented) depend on these constants, the interested readers can refer to the Appendix.
+where $M$, $c_w \in (0,1/2]$ and $c_{\bSigma}$ are some fixed positive constants.
+For simplicity, throughout the main text, we assume these constants are fixed.
+Hence, we have suppressed the dependency on them in the notation $\overline{\Theta}$.
 The parameter space $\overline{\Theta}$ is a standard formulation.
 Similar parameter spaces have been considered, for example, in \cite{cai2019chime}.

-The goal of multi-task learning is to learn all tasks in $S$ together by leveraging the potential similarities shared by different tasks in $S$.
-The tasks outside $S$ can be arbitrarily distributed and they can be potentially \textit{outlier} tasks.
-This motivates us to define a joint parameter space for GMMs in $S$, where GMM parameters of different tasks are similar.
-For any non-empty subset $S \subseteq 1:K$, we consider the joint parameter space
+Our goal of multi-task learning is to leverage the potential similarity shared by different tasks in $S$ to collectively learn them.
+The tasks outside $S$ can be arbitrarily distributed, and they can potentially be outlier tasks.
+This motivates us to define a joint parameter space for GMMs in $S$:

-where $\bbetak{k} = (\bSigmak{k})^{-1}(\bmuk{k}_1 - \bmuk{k}_2)$ is the discriminant coefficient from GMM in the $k$-th task.
-Note that this space is defined only for GMMs of tasks in $S$.
-Without further information, there is no hope of learning outlier tasks outside $S$ since they can be arbitrarily distributed.
+where $\bbetak{k} = (\bSigmak{k})^{-1}(\bmuk{k}_2 - \bmuk{k}_1)$ is called the discriminant coefficient in the $k$-th task (recall Section \ref{subsec: intro gmm}).
+For convenience, we define $\deltak{k} = (\bbetak{k})^\top(\bmuk{k}_1 + \bmuk{k}_2)/2$, which together with $\log((1-\wk{k})/\wk{k})$ is part of the decision boundary.
+Note that this parameter space is defined only for GMMs of tasks in $S$.
+To model potentially corrupted or contaminated data, we do not impose any distributional constraints for tasks in $S^c$.
+Such a modeling framework is reminiscent of Huber's $\epsilon$-contamination model \citep{huber1964robust}.
+Similar formulations have been adopted in recent multi-task learning research, such as \cite{konstantinov2020sample} and \cite{duan2023adaptive}.

-For GMMs in this space $\overline{\Theta}_S(h_w, h_{\bmu}, h_{\bbeta})$, they share similar mixture proportions, means of Gaussian components, and discriminant coefficients in the Bayes decision function.
-The similarity is formalized by assuming a ``center" for parameters of GMMs in $S$ and all these parameters are close to this center under the Euclidean distance.
-The parameter space does not require the covariance matrices $\{\bSigmak{k}\}_{k \in S}$ to be similar, although they cannot be free parameters due to the constraint on $\{\bbetak{k}\}_{k \in S}$.
-On the other hand, it also implies that the covariance matrix estimation error may not be improved over that in the single-task learning, which is verified by the theoretical results in Section \ref{subsec: theory mtl}.
-We use $\{\bbetak{k}\}_{k \in S}$ instead of $\{\bSigmak{k}\}_{k \in S}$ to quantify the similarity structure in $\overline{\Theta}_S(h_w, h_{\bmu}, h_{\bbeta})$, because it is the former that has a direct impact on the clustering performance (see \eqref{eq: bayes lda intro section}).
-Similar ideas have been used in the study of single-task GMM learning \citep{cai2019chime} and sparse linear discriminant analysis \citep{cai2011direct}.

-Note that in practice, $S$ is unknown to us.
-The setting is similar to that in \cite{konstantinov2020sample} and \cite{duan2022adaptive}.
-Our ultimate goal is to develop a learning procedure to learn $\{(\wks{k}, \bmuks{k}_1, \bmuks{k}_2, \bbetaks{k}, \bSigmaks{k})\}_{k \in S}$ simultaneously and outperform the single-task GMM learning that is operated separately on each task, whenever $\{h_w, h_{\bmu}, h_{\bbeta}\}$ are small.
-Here the performance is measured by both estimation errors of parameters and the excess mis-clustering error rate.